joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 [00:12:49](https://www.youtube.com/watch?v=zlhFyrCGWik&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&index=63&t=00h12m49s)

 1. Compile the imported component for the first time.
-2. When prompted, choose **“Add to Repository Folder → Yes”**.
+2. When prompted, choose **"Add to Repository Folder → Yes"**.
-   This automatically generates your component’s full source structure inside the Git path.
+   This automatically generates your component's full source structure inside the Git path.
 3. Navigate to that directory and initialize Git:

 ```bash